 Your IB predicted grades and eventual results tell the story to admissions tutors.
 The UCAS points total is a number that mostly matters for post-92 universities — and if you are studying the IB at a private school, those are probably not your primary targets.

 The variable that matters most alongside your grades — at every selective university — is your personal statement.
 It is what tells admissions tutors why you want to study the subject, whether you have engaged with it beyond the classroom, and whether you are ready for university-level study.
 A free Statementory preview gives you a detailed read on how yours is performing before you submit.
+When you get to the statement itself, rate my personal statement gives you a score out of 100 and what to fix.

 Get your personal statement reviewed by AI — score, annotations, rewrites, and a 10-step plan in under 10 minutes.